 PORTLAND and PENDLETON, Oregon.
 As many states reduce worker’s compensation benefits, Oregon remains in the minority.
 According to Oregon Live, unlike 33 other states, Oregon has not passed any major worker’s compensation reforms since 2002.
 In many states across the country, workers face reduced payments for injuries, arbitrary time limits placed on how long they can be covered for lost wages, and in 37 states, workers are not even permitted to choose their own doctors when they have been hurt on the job.
 Oregon remains one of 9 states that have not implemented some of the most damaging reforms to workers.

 Yet, workers who have been injured on the job should not let their guards down.
 While Oregon workers have the right to access many benefits if they have been hurt, this doesn’t stop employers from denying claims or trying to get workers to avoid making claims in the first place.
-Workers may want to seek assistance from the Irvine California Law Offices of Joel W. Baruch P.C. if:
+Workers may want to seek assistance from a personal injury law firm if:

 - An employer refuses to make a claim or provide an 801 Form.